kaishin/Gifu/README.md

 There are two options that should cover any situation:

 - Use the built-in `GIFImageView` subclass.
-- Make `UIImageView` or any of its subclasses conform to `GIFAnimatable`.
+- Make any class conform to `GIFAnimatable`.
+Subclassing `UIImageView` is the easiest since you get most of the required properties for free.

 ### GIFImageView